 At the firm level CC&L also utilizes engagement, both direct and collaborative, to address climate risk.
 For example, in 2021 CC&L became founding participants in Climate Engagement Canada (CEC) as part of Connor, Clark & Lunn Financial Group.
 CEC is a Canadian finance-led collaborative initiative to drive dialogue between the financial community and Canadian corporations on climate-related risks, opportunities, and transition to a net zero economy.

 At the strategy level, all of CC&L’s quantitative equity strategies utilize carbon data from MSCI to manage carbon exposures.
 This is in addition to the inclusion of MSCI ESG Ratings, which are integrated into the quantitative investment process as systemic risk factors as well as predictors of stock-specific risk.

 In regards to climate risk, CC&L updated its guidelines to withhold votes from certain directors if a company has not established appropriate climate risk oversight and is testing a custom ISS tool to assist in aligning our voting outcomes with this update to our policy.
 As supporters of the Task Force on Climate-Related Financial Disclosures (TCFD), we feel this is an important way we can encourage companies to mitigate the risks associated with climate change.

 8. Describe the climate-related risks and opportunities you have identified over the short, medium, and long term.

 9. Describe the resilience of your investment strategy, taking into consideration different climate-related scenarios.

+10. Do you track the carbon footprint of portfolio holdings?
 If yes, please describe the methodology and metrics used, and whether you have a set target for reducing the portfolio's footprint.

 11. What are your firm's emissions?
 Please demonstrate how/whether you are taking steps to reduce these emissions.